Piacenzian: Climate

 The Piacenzian was the last age before the Quaternary glaciations started to take hold in the Northern hemisphere.
-The ice sheet of Antarctica was also less prominent than today and sea levels were approximately twenty meters higher than the present.
-The global mean temperature was 2–3 °C warmer than the pre-industrial temperature.
+The ice sheet of Antarctica was also less prominent than today and sea levels were approximately 20 m higher than the present.
+The global mean temperature was 2–3 °C (3.6–5.4 °F) warmer than the pre-industrial temperature.
 During the Mid-Piacenzian Warm Period the concentration of carbon dioxide peaked at approximately 389 ppm (in the range 381–427 ppm with 95% confidence), thus similar to the concentration during the 2010s.
 The Piacenzian can therefore be used as an analogue to the future climate and sea level to expect if the carbon dioxide concentration stabilizes at this level.
 In particular, the KM5c interglacial during the Mid-Piacenzian Warm Period occurred during an orbital configuration close to the current situation, with similar geographical distribution of solar insolation.

 Climate of the Piacenzian would have started as a somewhat wet and warm period in North America occurring just after a brief cooling period of the Zanclean.
 Deposition of sediments and mollusks of the Piacenzian correspond with the rise in sea level creating the Tamiami Subsea and Jackson Subsea of Florida, Duplin Subsea generally of South Carolina, and Yorktown Subsea of the Outer Banks and inland North Carolina.
 Dates have been established on the basis of the genera and species of mollusks found.

+In Namibia, the Piacenzian from 3.1 Ma onwards is associated with the spread of Renosterveld-like vegetation dependent on winter rainfall, which is attributable to a strong advection of polar waters along the coast of southwestern Africa and a northward shift of the Polar Front Zone in the Southern Ocean.